czuzu/binaryheap/README.md

 * Binary-heap capacity never shrinks, only grows according to the growth formula.

-# Note about the .cproject, .project files;
+# Note about the .cproject, .project files:

-An Eclipse CDT C Makefile project has been added (files .project, .cproject).
+* An Eclipse CDT C Makefile project has been added (files .project, .cproject).
   You need Eclipse CDT and make+gcc+gdb in PATH to import and run/debug it.